WebGHC/webghc.github.io/_posts/2019-01-18-state-of-webghc-january-2019.md

 ---

-First things first, I want to clarify that WebGHC is *not* intended to be a fork or otherwise derivative of GHC.
-The prime directive of WebGHC thus far has been to ensure its upstream-ability within the next 1-3 years.
-This is one of the reasons why we kept the RTS model and the codegen, and used an ordinary musl libc as a system runtime.
-I believe upstreaming is critical to Haskell's success on WebAssembly, as it will help ensure its performance, stability, and maintainability.
+First things first, I want to explain that the prime directive of WebGHC thus far has been to ensure its upstream-ability.
+The WebGHC project aims to add a WebAssembly target to GHC's existing cross compilation infrastructure.
+We're trying to use as much of GHC's existing infrastructure as possible so that merging upstream eventually is likely, among several other advantages.
+This has had its good and bad parts, but as you'll see throughout this post, I think the advantages have greatly outweighed the drawbacks.

 With that in mind, here are some ways I think WebGHC currently needs improvement: